 Additionally, according to the Harvard School of Public Health, Department of Nutrition, “Together with regular physical activity and not smoking, our analyses suggest that over 80% of coronary heart disease, 70% of stroke, and 90% of type 2 diabetes can be avoided by healthy food choices that are consistent with the traditional Mediterranean diet.”

-The Mediterranean diet is linked to reduction in heart disease
+The Mediterranean diet is linked to a reduction in heart disease.

 This randomized study monitored 7447 participants who were considered “high risk” for cardiovascular disease (CVD) over a five-year period.
 The study included three groups: